Chart Color Schemes

 Mount Druitt - Whalan's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Mount Druitt - Whalan's health data shows a relatively positive picture.
-The prevalence of common health conditions is quite low among its general population, although it is higher than the national average for older, at-risk cohorts.
+Mount Druitt - Whalan's health data shows a relatively positive picture for its residents.
+Prevalence of common health conditions is low compared to the general population but higher than the national average in older, at-risk cohorts.

-Private health cover is very low in the area, with approximately 47% of the total population (~11,328 people) having it, compared to the national average of 55.3%.
+Private health cover is very low, with approximately 47% of the total population (~11,336 people) having it, compared to the national average of 55.3%.
 The most common medical conditions are asthma and diabetes, affecting 7.3 and 6.9% of residents respectively.
-A total of 73.0% of residents declare themselves completely clear of medical ailments, compared to 71.2% across Greater Sydney.
-The area has 12.9% of residents aged 65 and over (3,126 people).
+73.0% of residents declare themselves completely clear of medical ailments, compared to 71.2% across Greater Sydney.
+As of June 2021, 12.9% of residents are aged 65 and over (3,129 people).
 Health outcomes among seniors present some challenges that require more attention than the broader population.

 Frequently Asked Questions - Health